-A lapsed operator who wishes to obtain a current BCO certificate must provide their previous proof of service as a BCO, including evidence of 180 days of sea service as a BCO or second BCO within the past 5 years, together with a company letter of confirmation from the owners of MODU and possess valid Practical Stability Training for BCO at an approved training provider.
-If he/she is unable to prove the required sea service, the NI will accept a statutory declaration of sea service, i.e.on the approved form signed in the presence of Justice of the Peace, lawyer, and solicitor.
+A lapsed operator who wishes to obtain a current BCO certificate must provide their previous proof of service as a BCO, including evidence of 180 days of sea service as a BCO or second BCO within the past five years, together with a company letter of confirmation from the owners of an MODU and possess valid Practical Stability Training for BCO at an approved training provider.
+If they are unable to prove the required sea service, the NI will accept a statutory declaration of sea service, i.e. on the approved form signed in the presence of a Justice of the Peace, lawyer or solicitor.